Nishika10/Cloud_Cleaner_Bot/README.md

 # ☁️ Cloud Cleaner Bot

-A lightweight shell script that automates the cleanup of AWS resources such as stopped EC2 instances, unattached EBS volumes, and unassociated Elastic IPs — helping reduce costs and maintain a clean cloud environment.
+A lightweight shell script that automates the cleanup of AWS resources such as stopped EC2 instances, unattached EBS volumes, EBS snapshots, and unassociated Elastic IPs — helping reduce costs and maintain a clean cloud environment.

 ## 🚀 Features